FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 The following items are not yet working, coded or tested.

 - Patching
-- installation of language packs
+- Installation of language packs
 - %variables% in BootStrap and CustomSettings.ini
 - Evaluation Media (not yet supported)
 - DaRT
+- SLShare logging
 - SLShareDynamicLogging
 - MDT Database connectivity
 - SLSHARE across the internet